History of Mega Millions in Timeline

 On September 6, 1996, the first Mega Millions drawing (originally known as The Big Game) took place with six participating states: Georgia, Illinois, Maryland, Michigan, Massachusetts, and Virginia.

-In 1996, the Georgia Lottery was a member of MUSL, but was forcibly removed for a few days.
+In 1996, the Georgia Lottery was forcibly removed from MUSL.

 February 1998: Tuesday Drawing Added